DuoBaoWa/Coco-Sync/README_EN.md

 ## ❓ FAQ

-### Q: Can I synchronize between different operating systems?
+### Q: Can I synchronize between different Windows devices?
-**A:** Yes!
-CocoSync handles path differences and file compatibility between Windows, macOS, and Linux.
+**A:** Absolutely!
+CocoSync makes it easy to synchronize files between different Windows devices, maintaining data consistency.

 ### Q: Will CocoSync consume a lot of system resources?
 **A:** No!
 CocoSync is optimized to use minimal system resources even when monitoring many files.